rklymentiev/py-for-neuro/slides/chapter4_02_dataviz_hacking.md

 <center><img src="data_viz/hack6.png" width="500"></img></center>

 Notes: By a quick glance at the plot it may look like Yang has a much large proportions of voters.
 But if we look at the actual values, it's not the case.
-Once again, scale is important.
+Scale \*is\* important.

 ---